canonical/ubuntu-image/ubuntu-image.rst

 ===========

 ``ubuntu-image`` is a program for generating a variety of bootable disk images.
-It currently supports building snap_ based and classic preinstalled Ubuntu images.
+It currently supports building snap_-based and classic preinstalled Ubuntu images.

 Snap-based images are built from a *model assertion*, which is a YAML_ file